About Us

 SAFE Haven supports our community in many other ways to help feral cats:

-- Loan of humane traps and training / support to safely catch elusive cats
+• Loan of humane traps and training / support to safely catch elusive cats

-- Classes: Basics of TNVR
+• Classes: Basics of TNVR

-- Management of the TNRWake feral cat registry.
-Confidential, third party registry that can help you reclaim a feral cat in Wake County
+• Management of the TNRWake feral cat registry.
+Confidential, third-party registry that can help you reclaim a feral cat in Wake County

-- Free food for feral colony managers
+• Free food for feral colony managers

-- Home of Operation Catnip, the Triangle’s oldest feral cat sterilization program.
+• Home of Operation Catnip, the Triangle’s oldest feral cat sterilization program.
 Housed one Sunday a month at SAFE Haven, OC sterilizes about 700 cats a year.

 SAFE Haven is successful because of individual donations

 Donations are vital to our organization since adoption fees do not cover the basic medical care of the cats SAFE Haven takes into our shelter.
-And as a “No Kill” shelter, we believe in treating every medical condition we are able to – just like you do for your beloved pets.
-You may not know it, but as a private non-profit animal shelter we do not get any funds from the City of Raleigh, Wake County or the State of North Carolina.
+And as a “No Kill” shelter, we believe in treating every medical condition we can – just like you do for your beloved pets.
+You may not know it, but as a private non-profit animal shelter we do not get any funds from the City of Raleigh, Wake County, or the State of North Carolina.
 Because it is of the utmost importance we continue to offer no-cost or low-cost sterilization services to every person/cat in our community who needs it, the support of our donors is vital to this mission.
 Several hundred cats who use the spay/neuter services of the clinic have never been to a veterinarian.
 Were it not for the availability of these services, many cats would go unneutered and hundreds of homeless kittens would be born.

 The Pet Food Pantry